-“They not only have microgravity to contend with up there, but also radiation and levels of CO2 from being in the confined space of the space station for so long.
+“They not only have microgravity to contend with up there, but also radiation and levels of carbon dioxide from being in the confined space of the space station for so long.

 “However, the astronauts’ coordination deficit was short-lived as they returned to baseline within four days of returning to Earth after six months in space.”

 Prof Moore says the findings were of great interest to NASA as it showed that the issue could be managed; and that one solution would be to have astronauts sharing tasks during critical operational tasks such as landing a spacecraft.

-With NASA looking to send astronauts to Mars in the near future, and the Trump administration looking to return to the moon by 2024, Prof Moore says his fatigue research was just one of many factors that would make up a part of the space agency’s plan.
+With NASA looking to send astronauts to Mars in the near future, and the Trump administration looking to return to the moon by 2024, Prof Moore says his fatigue research was just one of many factors that would contribute to the space agency’s plan.

 “They have a group of mission architects who are strategising what a Mars mission would look like.
 My research has factored into that mission planning.
 They’d have to be looking at the design of spacecraft and the affects of zero gravity on the body,” he says.

 Prof Moore highlights that some astronauts had suffered and still do suffer the effects of intra-cranial pressure where the lack of gravity forces bodily fluids into the head.
 He says radiation would also be a major factor with cataracts a common problem for astronauts.

 Ultimately, Prof Moore says the biggest stumbling block for future space exploration would be a political one, but he believes a trip to the moon would make a much-needed practice run for a mission to Mars.